 Hijano explained that the American College of Obstetrics and Gynecology has been a mainstay of information regarding the vaccine and concerns of infertility.
 Virtually all research outcomes have discredited infertility concerns.

-Hijano further sets the record straight on the scientific research to quell concerns many women and parents of daughters may have about the vaccine.
+Hijano further sets the record straight on the scientific research to quell concerns many women and parents of daughters may have about the vaccine of any age group.

-“Misinformation on the vaccines as a cause of infertility continues to be a major barrier for COVID-19 vaccination efforts everywhere,” Hijano said.
-“In addition, this fear translates from mothers to daughters and results in vaccine hesitancy in those 12-18 years of age.”
+“Misinformation on the vaccines as a cause of infertility continues to be a major barrier for COVID-19 vaccination efforts everywhere.
+It is not about drug safety, but about scaring people away from the vaccine.”
+Hijano said.
+“In addition, this fear translates from mothers to daughters and results in vaccine hesitancy.”

 “This is false,” he explained.
 “Researchers from Yale compared the coronavirus’s spike protein to placental syncytin-1 and found no notable similarity between them.”

-In addition, a new study published in the American Society of Reproductive Medicine reports showed that antibodies, either from the vaccine or from having had COVID-19, do not prevent early pregnancy development.
-Also, women have and continue to conceive after coronavirus infection and vaccination.”
+In addition, a study published in “Fertility and Sterility”, the official journal of the American Society for Reproductive Medicine reports showed that antibodies, either from the vaccine or from having had COVID-19, do not prevent early pregnancy development.
+Also, women have and continue to conceive after coronavirus infection and vaccination.

 I want to be a grandfather one day, so if I thought infertility could be an issue, I would not put my daughters in harm’s way.
 Their futures are very important to me and I trust the research.